Last updated: November 24, 2022

 By electing to be taxed as an S corporation (See the difference between an LLC and an S corporation), all profits are funneled through each member's personal income taxes instead of the business' corporate tax structure.

-This is beneficial for LLC members who do want to pay themselves a salary but don't want to incur self-employment taxes (social security and medicare) on their share of earnings.
+Based on my experience, this is beneficial for LLC members who do want to pay themselves a salary but don't want to incur self-employment taxes on their share of earnings.

 S corp owners report their salary on their personal tax returns.